ADA Paratransit Certification

 ADA Persons may be eligible part or all of the time, depending on conditions that affect their mobility.

 How To Apply for ADA Eligibility

-To be certified as ADA eligible, passengers must submit an application.
+To be certified as ADA eligible, passengers must submit an application and a professional verification.
 Application forms are provided by the MTA.
 The purpose of the application is to gather relevant information regarding the nature of the person’s disability and how it affects their ability to travel.
 The questions address ADA eligibility criteria, such as ability to travel to and from the bus stop, ability to get on and off of the bus, and need for any trips that may be accessible through the regular bus system.
-The ADA Coordinator has 21 days to determine eligibility.
-The applicant is presumed eligible during this time until and unless the completed review determines otherwise.
+The ADA Coordinator has 21 days to determine eligibility once a complete application and professional verification are received.
+If a determination has not been made by the 22nd day and the application was complete, the applicant is presumed eligible unless the completed review determines otherwise.
 Persons who are presumed to be eligible may use Your Ride until eligibility status is determined.
 All information regarding applications and the application process is available in accessible formats on request.
 Persons who need assistance in completing the application can call the phone number below.